ska-telescope/ska-mid-cbf-talondx-bist/README.md

 - [x] Display the BIST output results
 - [ ] Verify the python dependencies are installed on the target
 - [x] Install the package using `install.sh` from CAR downloaded package or locally generated package
-- [x] Publish the results of the BIST to influxdb periodically
+- [x] Support bublishing the results of the BIST to influxdb
 - [ ] Add the official .ipmap
 - [ ] Add the official bitstream archive.tar.gz